• Skip to main content

 One of the first notorious crimes in Colorado History to garner national attention involved gold prospector Alferd Packer.
 A group of men left Provo, Utah for gold country near Breckenridge, Colorado.
 They made the trek during what turned out to be a harsh winter in the Colorado Rockies in 1874.
 Eventually, the initial group splintered into smaller ones, Packer traveling with five other men.

 Ultimately, Packer and his party ended up stranded in the Rockies due to unrelenting winter storms.
 Weeks later, Packer alone returned to civilization, arriving in Gunnison on April 16, 1874.
 Packer was initially believed when he reported how the rest of his party had died (around present-day Lake City founded in 1875).
 He advised that other party members killed one another.
-He would concede that he lived off the remains in order to survive.
+He would concede that he lived off the remains to survive.

 Eventually, people started to doubt Packer’s version of events.
 When that occurred, and Packer was soon to be charged with murder, if not cannibalism, the gold-seeker went on the lamb, captured nine years later.
 In his first trial, he was found guilty and was sentenced to hang.